dinosaure/paf-le-chien/README.md

 - [mirage-tcpip][mirage-tcpip]
 - The host TCP/IP stack (see the `Unix` module)

-All of these choices **is not** done by Paf but must be define by the user.
+All of these choices **is not** done by Paf but must be defined by the user.
 Then, the CoHTTP layer trusts on [mirage-tcpip][mirage-tcpip] and [ocaml-tls][ocaml-tls] to easily communicate with a peer from a given `Uri.t`.
 Even if it seems to be the easy way to do HTTP requests (over TLS or not), the